Kōshien baseball tournaments: Crossing the Kanmon Straits

-Ocean crossing
+Crossing the ocean

-In high school baseball jargon, when a team from Okinawa wins a tournament.

-The first to "cross the ocean" was Okinawa Shōgaku (Okinawa) in the spring of 1999, and Konan (Okinawa) achieved the first summer championship in 2010.
+When a team from Okinawa wins a tournament.
+The first to "cross the ocean" was Okinawa Shōgaku (Okinawa) in the spring of 1999.
+The first summer crossing occurred when Kōnan (Okinawa) won the 2010 Summer Kōshien.

 Into snow country

-In high school baseball jargon, when a team from the Hokuriku region wins a tournament.
-To date no team has achieved this.
+When a team from the Hokuriku region wins a tournament.
+To date, no team has achieved this.
 Fukui Commercial High (Fukui) in the 1978 Spring Kōshien and Seiryō (Ishikawa, alma mater of Hideki Matsui) in the 1997 Summer Kōshien reached the semifinals.
-More recently, Nihon Bunri (Niigata, Niigata) reached the finals in 2009, and made an amazing comeback from down 10–4 in the bottom of the 9th with 2 outs to make it 10-9 before catcher Naoki Wakabayashi lined out to 3rd to end the game.
-Seiryō reached the finals in 2019, ultimately losing 5-3 against Osaka's representatives, Riseisha.
+More recently, Nihon Bunri (Niigata, Niigata) reached the finals in 2009, and made an amazing comeback—down to their final strike with nobody on base in a 10–4 ballgame, they mounted a five-run rally and put the winning run on first base before finally succumbing, 10–9.
+Seiryō reached the finals in 2019, ultimately losing 5–3 to Riseisha (Osaka).

 Appearances in popular culture

 Some of the most famous appearances of high school baseball in popular culture are in the manga and anime series Touch, H2 and Cross Game by Mitsuru Adachi, Ace of Diamond by Yuji Terajima, and Major by Takuya Mitsuda.
 Those series follow the struggles of different high school teams' bids to make it to the Kōshien tournament.

 An unusual appearance is in the series Princess Nine, where a private girls' high school forms a baseball team and struggles against systemic bias in the Japan High School Baseball Federation and within their own school in order to make a serious bid at making it to and winning at Kōshien.
-More recently, the Manga work "Karin´s Mound" (花鈴のマウンド Karin no maundo) also started playing with the idea that the Girl's National High School Championship would be also played in Koshien Stadium, a thing that still not happens on real life.
+More recently, the Manga work "Karin´s Mound" (花鈴のマウンド Karin no maundo) also entertained the idea that the Girl's National High School Championship would be also played at Kōshien Stadium, which has happened in the real world since 2021.
 In the long running baseball video game series Pawapuro Series, it is known that at least three female players (two pitchers and one catcher, until 14) made their name in Kōshien in the main series' original story line (Success Mode) and turned active players in the NPB, through one of them retired later and become a coach and lecturer in Baseball academy.

 The manga and anime Big Windup! by Asa Higuchi is about high school baseball.
 It follows the story of a first-year pitcher and his team's struggles to get to Kōshien.
 It won the Kodansha Manga Award in 2007.

 In the finale of the anime Zipang, radio broadcast of the "patriotic" 1942 summer tournament is playing in the background when Kadomatsu meets his grandfather back in the past.

+In the Jujutsu Kaisen supernatural action manga, after an exchange event between two jujutsu schools is interrupted by enemies, a decision is made to finish it with an impromptu friendly baseball tournament, which takes place in a chapter titled "Jujutsu Koshien".
+This title was also preserved for the associated episode of the anime adaptation.